BalaAnbalagan/HA-for-SAP-on-Azure-using-SIOS/SAP-HANA/HA-for-SAP-HANA-DB.md

 ### 1. [A] Run post-processing script ps-db.bash

-### 2. [A] Run the hdblcm program from the HANA DVD.
+### 2. [A] Run the hdblcm program from the HANA Installation Media.
 Enter the following values at the prompt

 - Choose installation: Enter 1.
 - Select additional components for installation: Enter 1.